 Address: Burgstraße 1, Koblenz

-The beautiful Rhine Gardens, a three-and-a-half-kilometer stretch of promenade and walkways connecting the green spaces on the east bank of the Rhine, extends upstream from the Electoral Palace to the island of Oberwerth.
-Architectural highlights of this pleasant walk include the Pfaffendorf Bridge, the historic Weindorf (a reconstruction of a Mosel village built in 1925), and the Rhein-Mosel-Halle convention center.
-The big draw here, however, are the many splendid riverside gardens, in particular the Gardens of Empress Augusta (Kaiserin-Augusta-Anlagen).
+The real stars here, however, are the many splendid riverside gardens, in particular the Gardens of Empress Augusta (Kaiserin-Augusta-Anlagen).
 Laid out for the spouse of Emperor Wilhelm I, the project was completed in 1861 and remains a highlight of any visit to Koblenz due to its spectacular views of the Rhine, pleasant tree-lined pathways, sculpture gardens, and colorful flowerbeds.
 A great place for a photo is the large statue of Father Rhine and Mother Mosel, a 19th-century monument celebrating Koblenz as the meeting place of the region's two most important rivers.

 Address: Willi-Hörter-Platz, 56068 Koblenz

-On the highest point in the Old Town is the Romanesque Liebfrauenkirche, or Church of Our Lady.
+On the highest point in the Old Town stands the Romanesque Church of Our Lady (Liebfrauenkirche), also known as the Notre Dame Church.
 Although what's seen today dates from the 12th century with later 15th-century additions, there's evidence pointing to a much older 5th-century place of worship having been built here by the Romans.
-Notable features include its splendid Gothic choir and the Baroque towers with their four bells, famous for tolling the "Reveler's Bell" at 10pm each evening.
+Notable features include its splendid Gothic choir and the attractive onion-shaped Baroque towers with their four bells, famous for tolling the "Reveler's Bell" at 10pm each evening.

 Address: An der Liebfrauenkirche 16, 56068 Koblenz